-You can only hope to slow down the progression, preserve as best you can your ability to think well enough to continue your life independently of others.
+You can only hope to slow down the progressive loss of memory and preserve as best you can your ability to think well enough to continue your life independently of others.
 And if not, at a minimum try to hold on to the memory of who you are and the faces of those who would support you.

 The key to bypassing the kind of neurological damage that eventually scrambles your thoughts, and detaches you from the world you have always known, is prevention.

-It’s the pursuit of a protocol like Ageless Brain, which has been formulated to dramatically limit the risk of progressive cognitive impairment and brain disease.
+It is the pursuit of a protocol like Ageless Brain, which has been formulated to significantly enhance your odds of preserving full brain health well into your advanced years.